eBay/tsv-utils/README.md

 ## Installation

+There are several ways to obtain the tools: prebuilt binaries, building from source code, and using the DUB package manager.
+The tools have been tested on Linux and Mac OS X. They have not been tested on Windows, but there are no obvious impediments.

 ### Prebuilt binaries

 Prebuilt binaries are available for Linux and Mac, these can be found on the [Github releases](https://github.com/eBay/tsv-utils-dlang/releases) page.
 Download and unpack the tar.gz file.
 Executables are in the `bin` directory.
-Add this directory or specific tools to the path.
+Add the 'bin' directory or individual tools to the PATH environment variable.

 ### Build from source files